jwoLondon/30dayMapChallenge/d22BuiltEnvironment.md

 ## Data Preparation

 1. James Tyrer's [Clerkenwell Map of 1805](http://www.bl.uk/onlinegallery/onlineex/crace/c/zoomify88267.html) digitized in [LandSerf](http://www.landserf.org) and georectified to match modern Ordnance Survey coordinates.
-Saved as a Shapefile and saved as topojson file `clerkenwell1805Polys.json` in mapshaper.
+Saved as a Shapefile and saved as topoJSON file `clerkenwell1805Polys.json` in mapshaper.
 2. 1805 Clerkenwell boundary polygon extracted from file in mapshaper:

 ```